roots/wordpress-nginx/README.md

 # wordpress-nginx Chef Cookbook

-Chef cookbook that configures Nginx for a WordPress site with PHP-FPM.
+Chef cookbook that provides a LWRP for WordPress Nginx sites with PHP-FPM.
 Provides a base Nginx config for common WordPress settings at `/etc/nginx/wordpress.conf`.

-Any sites specified through the attribute below will be added to `/etc/nginx/sites-available/wordpress` and include `wordpress.conf`.
-The `wordpress` site will be enabled as well.

 ## Requirements